cateseale/mapaction-rds/README.md

 ## geofabrik_to_mapaction.py

 This script unzips and renames Geofabrik downloads to Mapaction filenames and folder structure.
-Adapted from original Windows scirpt by Tom Hughes.
+Adapted from original Windows script by Tom Hughes.

 Download data from: https://download.geofabrik.de/index.html

 Usage: ``python3 geofabrik_to_mapaction.py path/to/your/zipfile.zip``

-For examples, ``python3 geofabrik_to_mapaction.py /Users/cate/git/data/country_data/sudan/sudan-latest-free.zip`` results in folder structure:
+For example, ``python3 geofabrik_to_mapaction.py /Users/cate/git/data/country_data/sudan/sudan-latest-free.zip`` results in folder structure containing renamed shapefiles as below:

 ```
 sudan